 The Last Thing You Need to Know About Mindful Holidays

 The holidays only roll around once a year.
 They can be a time of stress or a time of joy.
 The choice is up to you.
 When you choose mindful holidays, you let go of unrealistic or perceived expectations.
 Instead, you choose to soak it in and live in the moment.
 You aren’t thinking about where you “failed” or what doesn’t look just right.
 You simply enjoy what is and choose to spend your time and money on the things that mean the most to you.
-What are your best tips for mindful holidays?
+We also talked about ways that you can reduce stress and anxiety around this time of year.
+What are your best tips for mindful holidays or what are you struggling with?
 Leave me a comment below!